A brief word from the engineer....

 To achieve an optimum monitoring environment, our mastering studio has been acoustically treated.
 This involved rigorous testing by professionals, involving computerised before and after acoustic measurement.
 The results of these tests determined the position and type of acoustic treatment required in order to achieve as flat a frequency response as possible.
 We use quality, purpose designed acoustic panels from GIK Acoustics

 We're very passionate about producing the absolute best quality audio for every single one of our masters.
 Every project we undertake is tailored, as every project is different and requires particular care and attention.
 As an artist, we also guarantee you this same care and attention, so you're in safe hands.

-If you have a project you'd like to discuss, or would like more information please email firstname.lastname@example.org or click the button below to get in touch...
+If you have a project you'd like to discuss, or would like more information please email me at firstname.lastname@example.org or click the button below to get in touch...